fine art dog pet portraits by commission

-If you are visiting our dog photography tips page, you must be thinking about commissioning a dog portrait in oil or pencil from us.
-The first step is for you to look at the photos you already have, to see if any are suitable for a portrait.
-If you feel they aren’t quite good enough, new photos would be the next step.
-For clients who’s dogs have sadly passed away, have a look at our advice below to see the kind of photos we work with.
-We are always happy to view your photos and let you know what we can create from them.
-If you are able to take new photos of your pet, follow our helpful guide as it should give you all the information you need to start clicking away.
-We have chosen one of our clients commissions as an example to show the photos we worked with along with the painting at the bottom of the page.
+If you are visiting our dog portraits photography tips and tricks page, you must be thinking about commissioning a dog portrait in oil or pencil from us.
+Clients first step when thinking about commissioning a dog portrait is to look at a range of photos they already have, to see if any are suitable for a dog portrait.
+If you feel they aren’t quite good enough, new photos would be your next step.
+For clients who’s dogs have sadly passed away, have a look at our photography tips and tricks below to give you an idea of photos we work with for our pet portraits.